kamelmat/Binaurapp/README.md

 ## Binaurapp

-# WebApp boilerplate with React JS and Flask API
+# WebApp with React JS and Flask API

 This is a web applications using React.js for the front end and python/flask for the backend API.